The Missing Cross to Purity

 and love to such should be manifest;

-for there is a difference between a stubborn, rebellious, and willful child,
+for there is a difference between a stubborn,

-and one that is penitent;
+and one who is penitent;

-for those must have great chastisements,
+for those

 they must have greater stripes,

-all that witness Christ in them, male and female;
+Christ in them, male and female;

 I say, Christ manifest in their flesh;